galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

 :pencil2: ***Hands on!***

 1. Return to the UCSC tool `Get Data -> UCSC Main - table browser`

-2. This time change the setting in **group** to `Variation`
+2. Change the setting in **group** to `Variation`

  ![](../images/101_06.png)

-3. The **track** setting shows the version of the SNP database to get.
+ The **track** setting shows the version of the SNP database to get.
 In this example it is version 142, but you may select the latest one.
 Your results may vary slightly from the ones in this tutorial when you select a different version, but in general it is a good idea to select the latest version, as this will contain the most up-to-date SNP information.

-4. Click on the `get output` button to find a menu similar to this:
+3. Click on the `get output` button to find a menu similar to this:

  ![](../images/101_07.png)

  Make sure that **Create one BED per** is set to `Whole Gene` (Whole Gene here really means Whole Feature), and click on **Send Query to Galaxy**.
 You will get your second item in your analysis history.

-5. Now **rename** your new dataset to `SNPs` so we can easily remember what the file contains.
+4. Now **rename** your new dataset to `SNPs` so we can easily remember what the file contains.

 # Finding Exons with the highest number of SNPs

 Let’s remind ourselves that our objective was to find which exon contains the most SNPs.
 This  first step in answering this question will be joining the file with the exon locations with the file containing the SNP locations (here `join` is just a fancy word for printing the SNPs and exons that overlap side-by-side).

+Different Galaxy servers may have tools available under different sections, therefore it is often useful to use the **search bar** at the top of the tool panel to find your tool.

 :pencil2: ***Hands on!***

-1. Different Galaxy servers may have tools available under different sections, therefore it is often useful to use the **search bar** at the top of the tool panel to find your tool.
-Enter the word `join` in the search bar of the tool panel, and select the tool named `Join - the intervals of two datasets side-by-side`
+1. Enter the word `join` in the search bar of the tool panel, and select the tool named `Join - the intervals of two datasets side-by-side`

 2. Select your file with exons as the first file, and the file with SNPs as the second file, and make sure **return** is set to `INNER JOIN` so that only matches are included in the output (i.e. only exons with SNPs in it and only SNPs that fall in exons)